hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 #### Export order line item IDs from NetSuite

-1. A Map Reduce SuiteScript in NetSuite retrieves order line item IDs and generates a CSV file.
+1. A Map Reduce SuiteScript in NetSuite retrieves order line item IDs, generates and places the CSV file at an SFTP location.

 **SuiteScript**